Pitigliano

-The quaint old town is known as the little Jerusalem, for the historical presence of a Jewish community that has always been well integrated into the social context and that has its own synagogue.
+The town is known as the little Jerusalem, for the historical presence of a Jewish community that has always been well integrated into the social context and that has its own synagogue.

+The Synagogue was rededicated by a visiting AACI Group from Israel at a service in 2013, led by Rabbi Dr Jeffrey M Cohen, of London.

 History

 Pitigliano and its area were inhabited in Etruscan times but the first extant written mention of it dates only to 1061.
 In the early 13th century it belonged to the Aldobrandeschi family and by the middle of the century it had become the capital of the surrounding county.

-In 1293 the county passed to the Orsini family, signalling the start of 150 years of on-again/off-again wars with Siena, at the end of which, in 1455, a compromise of sorts was reached: Siena acknowledged the status of county to Pitigliano, which in exchange placed herself under the sovereignty of Siena.

-From then onwards the history of Pitigliano resorbs into the gradually wider ambit first of the Grand Duchy of Tuscany (1562) then of the united Kingdom of Italy.
+In 1293, the county passed to the Orsini family, signalling the start of 150 years of intermittent wars with Siena, at the end of which, in 1455, a compromise of sorts was reached: Siena acknowledged the status of county to Pitigliano, which in exchange placed herself under the sovereignty of Siena.
+From then onward, the history of Pitigliano resorbs into the gradually wider ambit first of the Grand Duchy of Tuscany (1562) then of the united Kingdom of Italy.

+Symbols

+The coat of arms of Pitigliano features a yellow Samnite shield depicting a silver fortress atop a hill, flanked by two red lions.
+The official heraldic blazon is: "Or, a crenellated tower argent, supported by two lions combatant gules, each surmounted by a rose of the same, all atop a natural hill."

+The tower commemorates the Orsini family’s castle, who ruled the territory for nearly four centuries.
+After Count Giovanni Antonio ceded the fief to Grand Duke Ferdinando I de’ Medici in 1604, the castle motif was encircled by the Medici’s iconic palle (balls).
+Later, these were removed, and the tower was flanked by the current lions—symbols of the Republic of Siena—each topped with a red rose, borrowed from the Orsini coat of arms.

+The municipal gonfalon is an azure-blue banner.

 Climate

-The municipality area of Pitigliano, while presenting different local situations on the basis of 'topography is characterized by rather low winter temperatures, which can occur during prolonged periods, despite the daily maximum values are often pleasing.
-On the contrary, in summer the heat can be very intense, though usually accompanied by low Relative humidity.
+The municipality area of Pitigliano, while presenting different local situations on the basis of topography is characterized by rather low winter temperatures, which can occur during prolonged periods, despite the daily maximum values are often pleasing.
+On the contrary, in summer the heat can be very intense, though usually accompanied by low relative humidity.

 Consequently, the town has been classified in zone E with a sum of 2195 degree days, allowing the power of heating between October 15 and April 15, up to a maximum of 14 hours per day.

 According to data available for the 30-year average 1951–80 for the only weather station located within the municipal area and in the table below, the average annual temperature is about 14.1 C at 313 m above sea level in Pitigliano, while the average annual rainfall is 926 mm.